Agents' Room: Narrative Generation through Multi-step Collaboration: Evaluation

 \item \textbf{Language Use} --- Does the language used feel varied and rich?
 Does the story exhibit rhetorical, linguistic and literary devices to create interesting effects?
 Does it avoid bland or repetitive phrases?

 \end{itemize}

 The full instructions are reproduced in Appendix \ref{appendix:instructions}.
 Participants are shown two stories and asked to decide which one is better in each dimension.
 They can also respond that the two stories are about the same.
-We recruited annotators who were writers or had a degree in related disciplines (e.g., literature).
 Participants are allowed to rate up to five samples in one sitting, due to our task being cognitively taxing and time-consuming.
 We assign samples to participants following a Latin Square design, such that each participant does not rate the same writing prompt more than once.
 We randomize the order in which the two stories are shown to mitigate presentation order as a potential bias.
 We gather ratings for all examples included in the \tellmeastory\ test set and compare outputs from all \baseline\ and \Agentsroom\ variants (see \Cref{fig:human_autorater_evals}); we also include the human-written stories as an upper bound.
+Our annotators were writers or had a degree in related disciplines (e.g., literature).
 We obtained a total of 9,900 pairwise ratings which we converted into systems' relative strengths using a Bradley-Terry model (\citealt{bradley1952rank}; see Section~\ref{sec:automatic:eval}).
 Inter-annotator agreement was $\kappa = 0.46$ (\mbox{$p<0.01$}, $N=150$, $k=3$), as measured by Fleiss' Kappa, which we interpret to be satisfactory given the subjectivity of our task.